AfricArxiv/community-engagement/README.md

 # Collaborate
+Read and add to our [Community Engagement Wiki](https://github.com/AfricArxiv/community-engagement/wiki) here on GitHub.

 Join us in spreading the word about scholarly communication in and about Africa with us.
 Here is what you can do:
-- Submit your research output to the AfricArXiv repository: how-to-share-a-preprint-on-africarxiv
+- Submit your research output to the AfricArXiv repository: https://info.africarxiv.org/submit/
-- Join any of our communication channels: contact
+- Join any of our communication channels: https://info.africarxiv.org/contact/
 - Reach out to your academic network and tell them about AfricArXiv
-- Let us know if you would like to join our team: contact
+- Let us know if you would like to join our team
-- Translate with us abstracts and summaries into African languages
+- Translate with us abstracts and summaries into traditional African languages
 - Make suggestions on how else to spread the word about Research in Africa

-Contact us at collaborate@africarxiv.org
+Contact us at contribute@africarxiv.org

 # Activities (planned)